The Retiready Pension

 - The value of an investment can fall as well as rise and isn't guaranteed.

-- You can only access your pension once you turn 55 (expected to change to 57 from 2028).
+- You can only access your pension once you turn 55 (increasing to age 57 on 6 April 2028).

-- While you can take 25% of your Retiready Pension pot as a tax free cash sum when you retire, any balance is taxed as income and may put you in a higher tax bracket, especially if you take it all in the one tax year.
+- You can usually take 25% of your Retiready Pension pot as a tax-free cash sum when you retire, any remaining balance is taxed as income and may put you in a higher tax bracket, especially if you take it all in the one tax year.
 Read How will you be taxed? to see more information on how this works.

 - The value of any tax relief depends on your individual circumstances.

 - The tax information provided on this page is based on our understanding of current tax law and HMRC practice - which may change.

 - Combining your existing pension pots through Retiready is subject to terms and conditions.